ilneill/Loft-Monitor/README.md

 So, I have a Server, several NAS's, 2x UPS's and a lot of network kit in my loft.
 I also have a ton of other real junk, but that is not so interesting.
 Anyway, in the Winter, my loft (or my mini datacentre, as my friends call it) really does not have a temperature problem, but in the Summer it can get really hot - hot enough for me to power down all my kit just as a precaution.

-Then, recently I discovered (many thanks Adrian) the Arduino (what an absolute marvel), and eventually I have gained enough knowledge and experience to be able to use an Arduino to monitor the environment in my loft.
-However, what environment sensor would be the best, what environment sensors are there, and how do they compare?
+Then, last year, I discovered (many thanks Adrian) the Arduino (what an absolute marvel), and eventually I gained enough knowledge and experience to be able to build, programm and use an Arduino to monitor the environment in my loft.
+However, what environment sensor is the best, what environment sensors are there, and how do they compare?

-This project is built on an Arduino Nano (cheap, breadboard friendly, virtually disposable) and has a total of 7x temperature sensors, 3x humdity sensors, and 1x light sensor (because I thought it might be useful too).
+This project is built using an Arduino Nano (cheap, breadboard friendly, virtually disposable) and has a total of 7x temperature sensors, 3x humdity sensors, and 1x light sensor (because I thought it might be useful too).
 It also has 5x LEDs that give a rough indication of what the temperature is.

 **Temperature/Humidity Sensors**
-- BME280 sensor: Digital, best specifications, prone to self-heating.
+- BME280 sensor: Digital, best specifications, but prone to self-heating.
-- DHT11 sensor: Digital, curiosity, poor specifications.
+- DHT11 sensor: Digital, curiosity, poor specifications, but I had it to hand.
 - DHT22 sensor: Digital, improved specifications over DHT11, but slower sampling.

 **Temperature Sensors**